phylo-lab-usc/Expression_Evolution/R/README.md

 sim_basic_dir2.R is for simulation along replicate lineages with directional selection on multiple genes with different protein levels.

 tr_50.txt is the phylogenetic tree with 50 species used in the study.
 It is an input file used by sim_tree_big_rescale.R and sim_tree_big_rescale.R.

+Sub-folder /plot contains code used to generate figures.